 During this time, the west end of Selkirk saw a retail development expansion, including a new Walmart.
 The location of the new retail outlets on the outskirts of town were too far for people to access on foot.
 A bus system was clearly needed for the growing City.

-Knowing that public interest would drive the service, Chartier gauged the community by conducting surveys and distributing brochures.
+Knowing that public interest would drive the service, Nicol gauged the community by conducting surveys and distributing brochures.

 Despite the efforts, the proposed transit system in Selkirk fell through.
 However, after witnessing the strong interest from citizens, Councillor Duane Nicol decided to explore another delivery model.